oitofelix/mininim/index.md

 - Improved battle system based on upgradable skills, arbitrary number of simultaneous fighters and smarter enemy AI
-- Any type of guard per level, styles applicable to any guard type and guard skills fine-tuned per guard.
+- Any type of guard per level, styles applicable to any guard type and guard skills fine-tuned per guard
-- Sword can be drawn at will, but it draws and keeps it automatically when appropriate.
+- Sword can be drawn at will, but it is drawn and kept automatically when appropriate
 - Real-time responsiveness, higher world interaction accuracy, more stable animations, smoother collision and robust physics
-- Single pressing transition commands
-- New useful movements: normal jump hang, normal jump turn, running jump hang, running jump turn, hanging fall, hanging turn,
+- New useful movements: normal jump hang, normal jump turn, running jump hang, running jump turn, hanging fall, hanging turn, falling turn, take sword anywhere
 - Complete level editor based on non-intrusive mode-line menus and mouse selection
 - Unlimited undo/redo for level changes